supabase/supabase-grafana/README.md

 ## Getting started

-To run the collector locally using Docker Compose
+To run the collector locally using Docker Compose:

-### Managing secrets
+### Create secrets

 Create an `.env` file:

 ```
-cp .env.sample .env
+cp .env.example .env
 ```

 Fill it out with your project details.
 You'll need your project ref and service role key, which you can find [here](https://app.supabase.com/project/_/settings/api).

-### Running with Docker
+### Run with Docker

-After that, simply start docker compose and you will be able to access Grafana
+After that, simply start docker compose and you will be able to access Grafana:

 ```
 docker compose up
 ```

-### Accessing the dashboard
+### Access the dashboard

 Visit [localhost:8000](https://localhost:8000) and login with the credentials: